-For this treatment, you’ll need to lie down while a nurse gently passes a thin, flexible tube (a catheter) through the tip of your penis into the bladder.
+For this treatment, you’ll need to lie down while a nurse gently passes a thin, flexible tube (a catheter) into your urethra and through to the bladder.
 Fluid will slowly be passed through it.
-The catheter is then removed and you hold the fluid in your bladder for about half an hour to give the treatment time to work.
+The catheter is then removed, and you hold the fluid in your bladder for about half an hour to give the treatment time to work.
 After this, you’ll need to empty your bladder.
 You might feel some discomfort when passing urine for a couple of days afterwards.

 Your doctor will explain more about this treatment and its possible side effects.

 If you’re passing blood clots in your urine, these may need to be flushed out to make sure the clots don’t block your urethra.
 A liquid is passed through a catheter into your bladder, and then drained into a bag attached to the catheter.
 A nurse or doctor will continue to flush out the bladder in this way until the clots have gone.